buzanits/php-rksv/Example/README.md

 * Run show_dep.php to export the DEP (Datenerfassungsprotokoll).
 If you do not run it from a browser delete the last lines in the code of show_dep.php for a proper output.

-* The code for generation of the QR code is not currently finished.
-So if you want to include your QR code generation code, the method "generate_QRcode" in kasse.php is your place to start.

 * To adjust the test example for your own infrastructure, you have to rewrite the file kasse.php.
 There you find all the methods to access and store all the data.
 You should not need to change any files in the directory RSKV.
 If you need to change anything there to meet your environment that you can't fix in kasse.php, something has gone wrong in the basic code.
 So do not hesitate to contact the author or (better) open an issue on Github.

 * If you want help the project by contributing code that makes the current code better or adds additional features, do it with pull requests on Github.
 Espacially if you want to add additional signing methods!
 Currently, only signing via the A-Trust REST-API is supported.